-- Method 2: Manually configure the network connection - > To connect to the host network: - 1) Go to Settings > Wireless > Connect to Network, select the wireless band (2.4GHz or 5GHz) you want to connect to. - 2) Make sure the Connect to 2.4GHz Network check box is selected, and then click Scan to detect all available wireless networks.
+- Method 2: Manually configure the network connection - > To connect to the host network: - 1) Go to Settings > Wireless > Connect to Network, click Scan to detect all available wireless networks.

-- 1. You can also enter the SSID and MAC address of the host network in the corresponding fields and select the security settings of the host network. - 2.
-You can connect to both 2.4GHz and 5GHz wireless networks for a dual-band router, here we use the 2.4GHz network as an example. - 3) Select the wireless network you want to connect to by clicking the connect icon in the Connect column.
-Once the host network is selected, the SSID and MAC of that network will be automatically filled in.
+- Tips: You can also enter the SSID and MAC address of the host network in the corresponding fields and select the security settings of the host network. - 2) Select the wireless network you want to connect to by clicking the connect icon in the Connect column.
+Once the host network is selected, the SSID and security settings of that network will be automatically filled in.

-4) Select the security options of the host wireless network you selected and enter the password if it has one, and click Save to make the settings effective.
+3) Enter the Password of the host network you selected, and click Save to make the settings effective.